-- Member States shall take the appropriate measures, in accordance with their national judicial systems, to ensure that, when workers who consider themselves wronged because the principle of equal pay has not been applied to them, establish before a court or other competent authority, facts from which it may be presumed that there has been direct or indirect discrimination, it shall be for the defendant to prove that there has been no direct or indirect discrimination in relation to pay. - 2.
-Member States shall ensure that, in any legal or administrative proceedings concerning direct or indirect discrimination, where an employer failed to comply with any of the rights or obligations related to pay transparency set out in Articles 5 through 9 of this Directive, it shall be for the employer to prove that there has been no such discrimination. - 3.
-The claimant shall benefit from any doubt that might remain. - 4.
-This Directive does not prevent Member States from introducing evidential rules which are more favourable to the claimant in proceedings instituted to enforce any of the rights or obligations relating to equal pay between men and women for equal work or work of equal value. - 5.
+- 1. Member States shall take the appropriate measures, in accordance with their national judicial systems, to ensure that, when workers who consider themselves wronged because the principle of equal pay has not been applied to them, establish before a court or other competent authority, facts from which it may be presumed that there has been direct or indirect discrimination, it shall be for the defendant to prove that there has been no direct or indirect discrimination in relation to pay. - 2.
+Member States shall ensure that, in [...] legal or administrative proceedings regarding alleged [...] pay discrimination, where an employer failed to comply with [...] their pay transparency obligations set out in Articles 5 through 9 of this Directive, it shall be for the employer to prove that there has been no such discrimination.

+- 4. This Directive does not prevent Member States from introducing evidential rules which are more favourable to the claimant in proceedings instituted to enforce any of the rights or obligations relating to equal pay between men and women for equal work or work of equal value. - 5.
 Member States need not apply paragraph 1 to proceedings in which it is for the court or competent body to investigate the facts of the case. - 6.
 This Article shall not apply to criminal procedures, unless otherwise provided by national law.